Testimonials Amazing Acoustics!

 That would be a nice story about an unexpected surprise but it doesn’t end there.
 Each summer, the Innsbrook Institute is held here at Innsbrook.
 It is a weeklong music fest with members of the St. Louis Symphony teaching young students during the day with a concert every night by the symphony and student musicians.
 Similar music fests are held elsewhere in the country, such as Aspen, Colorado, but one of the unique features here, according to the students, is that the musicians and students stay in our homes.
 We feed them breakfast, get them to their lessons each morning and bring them home each night.

+These are the students who stayed with us this year enjoying breakfast on our lake, Tim Eshing and Jeff Spangler.
 The first year, one of our students was awed by our house and by Helga’s cooking and asked if he could bring a couple of his friends over one night to see where he was staying.
 I said to make sure they had permission and be sure that they brought their instruments so we could hear them play.
 Two nights later after the evening concert, a car pulled up with six students carrying their violins and cellos.
 They came in and were sufficiently impressed by the house and the goodies Helga had baked for them.
 When they started playing, I was amazed at how gifted these young musicians were and how much they enjoyed their music.
 One young man in particular, Sean Riley, a violinist who is now studying at The Juilliard School, played a stunning portion of the solo he had played the night before.
 After he finished, I asked him what he thought of the acoustics in our house.
 He said he wouldn’t want to practice here!
 I was shocked until he explained that the acoustics were better than he had ever heard, including concert theaters, and it made him sound better to himself than he new he was!
 But he asked to stay with us the next year.